2021–22 Missouri Valley Conference men's basketball season: Conference matrix

 This table summarizes the head-to-head results between teams in conference play.

 Player of the week

-Throughout the season, the Missouri Valley Conference named a player of the week and a newcomer of the week each Monday.
+Every Monday, throughout the season, the Missouri Valley Conference named a player of the week and a newcomer of the week.

 Honors and awards

 All-Conference awards and teams

 The MVC announced its all-conference teams and major playing honors on March 1, 2022, and its Coach of the Year award two days later.